Borsa Italiana: Operations

 Borsa Italiana acts as a market management firm operating with autonomy and flexibility.
 It organises and manages the domestic stock market along with Italian and international brokers through a fully electronic trading system.
 Among its leading tasks, Borsa Italiana supervises listed companies, defining rules for admission and listings and supervising transaction activities.

 Trading hours

-The exchange has pre-market sessions from 8AM to 9AM, normal trading sessions from 9am to 5:30PM and post-market sessions from 6PM to 8:30PM on all days of the week except Saturdays, Sundays, and holidays declared by the Exchange in advance.
+The exchange has pre-market sessions from 8 AM to 9 AM, normal trading sessions from 9 am to 5:30 PM and post-market sessions from 6 PM to 8:30 PM on all days of the week except Saturdays, Sundays, and holidays declared by the Exchange in advance.

 Markets

 Major trading markets for Borsa Italiana are: